What Happens If I Only Pay the Minimum on My Credit Card?

 Let’s Take A Look – Let’s say you have a total credit limit of eight thousand dollars ($8,000).
 Let’s also say that out of that limit, what you owe right now totals to six thousand dollars ($6000).
 If we divide the second number by the first number we 0.75, or seventy-five percent (75%).

 That’s an extremely high credit utilization score.
 Banks want it no more than forty-three percent (43%) before they even consider a loan.
 Personal finance planners suggest that you keep it no higher than thirty percent (30%) if you want to be considered really credit worthy.

-Did You Know These Facts About Paying the Minimum Payment on a Credit Card?
+Facts About Only Paying the Minimum Payment on a Credit Card

 - Did you know that less than 20% of a typical minimum payment goes to principal?
 That’s right.
 You’re making almost no dent in the principle with a minimum payment.
 That’s why the repayment time is suddenly so long and only gets worse.

 - Did you know that your minimum payments set you up to be in debt for over 10 years?
 Not only are we talking about a full decade to repay what probably is only a few thousand dollars, if you don’t get control of the interest that can be additional years or even another full decade.